jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 ### Code cells

-Code blocks in MyST Notebooks are defined with the following MyST directive:
+Code blocks in MyST notebooks are defined with the following MyST directive:

 ````md
 ```{code-cell}